 If (1) the dean disagrees with the chair's finding, (2) the chair and the faculty member failed to reach agreement, or (3) the dean questions the agreement reached, then the dean must provide opportunity for consultation with the faculty member and with the chair.
-At meetings with the dean dealing with an alleged conflict and its possible resolution, the faculty member or by the Ombudsman.
-The accompanied by one other faculty member or by the Ombudsman.
+At meetings with the dean dealing with an alleged conflict and its possible resolution, the faculty member may, at his or own discretion, be accompanied by one other faculty member or by the Ombuds.
 The accompanying faculty member is a non-participating observer and cannot also be representing the faculty member as attorney/counsel in this matter.
-The Ombudsman may serve as the observer or, with the consent of all present, may participate.
-If the faculty member chooses to have an observer or the Ombudsman at a meeting, the faculty member must inform the dean of same at least 24 hours before the scheduled meeting time.
+The Ombuds may serve as the observer or, with the consent of all present, may participate.
+If the faculty member must inform the dean of same at least 24 hours before the scheduled meeting time.